-The internal zero delay function of the AD9523 is achieved by feeding the output of Channel Divider 0 back to the PLL1 N divider.
-Register 0x01B[5] is used to select internal zero delay mode (see Table 42).
+The internal zero delay function of the AD9523-1 is achieved by feeding the output of Channel Divider 0 back to the PLL1 N divider.
+Bit 5 in Register 0x01B is used to select internal zero delay mode (see Table 41).
 In the internal zero delay mode, the output of Channel Divider 0 is routed back to the PLL1 (N divider) through a mux.
 PLL1 synchronizes the phase/edge of the output of Channel Divider 0 with the phase/edge of the reference input.